Read Online in English

 • Who is at high risk for developing kidney diseases?

 Anyone can develop chronic kidney disease.
-However people suffering from high blood pressure or diabetes or long term treatment with pain relievers are at a higher risk of developing kidney diseases.
-A family history of kidney diseases or congenital defects of uninary tracts also leads to greater risk of developing kidney diseases.
+However, people suffering from high blood pressure or diabetes or long-term treatment with pain relievers are at a higher risk of developing kidney diseases.
+A family history of kidney diseases or congenital defects of the urinary tract also leads to a greater risk of developing kidney diseases.
 Read More

 • When is kidney biopsy advised?

-In certain kidney diseases detailed medical history, examination and tests are unable to establish proper diagnosis.
-In such patients a kidney biopsy may be the only test which can clinch the exact diagnosis.
+A kidney biopsy is advised when detailed medical history, physical examination, and standard tests are unable to establish a definitive diagnosis of certain kidney diseases.
+In such cases, a kidney biopsy may be the only test that can provide the precise diagnosis needed for appropriate treatment.
 Read More

 FAQ - Kidney Failure

-• In person suffering from kidney failure, does one kidney fail or both?
+• In a person suffering from kidney failure, does one kidney fail or both?

-Kidney failure occurs only when both kidneys fail.
-Usually people do not have any problem if one kidney fails completely, and in such cases, value of blood urea and serum creatinine in blood tests are normal.
-But when both kidneys fail, waste products accumulate in the body, leading to a rise in blood urea and serum creatinine values.
-These raised values in the blood test suggest kidney failure.
+Kidney failure typically refers to the condition when both kidneys cannot function properly.
+People can usually live normally with one functioning kidney, and in such cases, the levels of blood urea and serum creatinine in blood tests are typically normal.
+However, when both kidneys fail, waste products accumulate in the body, leading to an increase in blood urea and serum creatinine levels.
+These elevated values in blood tests indicate kidney failure.
 Read More

 • What is the difference between acute kidney failure and chronic kidney failure?